Starstrukk: Background and release

+Critical reception

+Nick Levine of Digital Spy gave the song a negative review.
+Though he praised the song for being "catchy," he felt that the song lacked substance stating, "Sadly, it's also hard to shake the feeling that if Iceland flogged electropop throbbers, this is the sort of cheap, meaningless electropop throbber they'd flog.
+The lyrics are filled with leering references to girls with 'double D's' wearing 'low-cut, see-through shirts,' while Perry, playing the cold-hearted romantic predator, is at her most grating and affected."

+The song was the 46th most downloaded song of all time in the UK.

 Music videos

 The music video for the song was premiered by AOL on Monday, June 8, 2009.
 A "behind the scenes" of the music video has been released prior to the release date.
 It was filmed in Los Angeles, California and directed by Sum 41's drummer, Steve Jocz.
 According to Rolling Stone, the video showcases throngs of girls dressed in fluorescent wardrobe chasing 3OH!3, a large clothed orgy with construction workers, a marching band and copious amounts of whipped cream.
 Jocz said the concept is a bunch of people getting clustered together until the eventually formed a massive dogpile.
 According to group member, Sean Foreman, "the video is looking awesome."